jwl0724/COMP4537-Term-Project-Backend/README.md

 Forgot password and reset password flow is handled using nodemailer.
 Reset tokens are stored locally in memory and expire/deleted after 5 minutes.

 Swagger UI is used to document the API endpoints.
-It is located [here](https://term-project-metdh.ondigitalocean.app/docs/)
+It is located [here](https://term-project-metdh.ondigitalocean.app/docs/).

 # Dev Instructions:

 1. npm i
 2. npm run dev
-3. Login/Signup first to create a token, allows you to use the rest of the API endpoints.
+3. Login/Signup first to create a token, allows you to use the rest of the API endpoints. /forgot-password and /reset do not require a token to use.

 This project was assisted by ChatGPT, OpenAI.